sav-che/TL-2/Authors/Standley, Paul Carpenter {std. Standl.}.md

-> [!cite] BHL link: this entry starts at [page 831](https://www.biodiversitylibrary.org/item/104077#page/845/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 831](https://www.biodiversitylibrary.org/page/33333970) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Standley, Paul Carpenter (1884-1963), American botanist; M.Sc.
 New Mexico State College 1908; assistant ib.
-1908-1909; botanist at the U.S. National Museum, Smithsonian Institution 1909-1928; id. with the Field Museum of Natural History, Chicago 1928-1950; with the Escuela agrícola Panamericana 1950-1956; in retirement at Tegucigalpa 1957-1963; prolific botanist, collector and student of the New World floras, botanical explorer of Central and Western North America. (*Standl.*).
+1908-1909; botanist at the U.S. National Museum, Smithsonian Institution 1909-1928; id. with the Field Museum of Natural History, Chicago 1928-1950; with the Escuela agrícola Panamericana 1950-1956; in retirement at Tegucigalpa 1957-1963; prolific botanist, collector and student of the New World floras, botanical explorer of Central and Western North America.
+**Abbreviated name**: *Standl.*

 #### Herbarium and types